abdiel-vega/overthewire-documentation/overthewire/bandit/levels/level-00.md

 - The password for the next level is stored in a file called **readme** located in the home directory.
 Use this password to log into bandit1 using SSH.
 Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.

 ## Analysis
-- There is a file with the password for level 1 somewhere in the home directory called **readme**
+- There is a file with the password for level 1 somewhere in the home directory called **readme.**

 ## Solution
-- Viewed directory contents using `ls`
+1. Viewed directory contents using `ls`.
-- Used `cat` to see `readme` file contents
+2. Used `cat` to see `readme` file contents.

 ### Commands Used:
 ```bash